-Furthermore, USCIS may also deny good moral character for bad acts during the statutory period not on this list.
+USCIS may also deny good moral character for bad acts during the statutory period not on this list.
 This conduct might include failure to provide child support and failure to pay taxes.
-If you have divorced during the statutory period or have a formal or informal child cusotdy agreement, you might be affected by these issues.
-If so, you’ll want to clear this up before applying for naturalization.
-Our firm has helped many people straighten out these problems before filing for naturalization, and successfully obtain citizenship.
+If you have divorced during the statutory period or have a formal or informal child custody agreement, you might be affected by these issues.
+If so, you’ll want to clear this up before applying for US citizenship.

-Now, let’s turn to issues of misconduct impacting good moral character prior to the 3 or 5 year statutory period.
+Offenses prior to the 3 or 5 year statutory period

-Certain offenses before the statutory period count heavily against naturalization, with some crimes so serious that you may never be able to show good moral character, and therefore never naturalize.
-Many of these offense could also get you deported, so it's essential to review your case with an attorney before filing for citizenship.
+Certain offenses before the statutory period count heavily against naturalization, with some crimes so serious that you may never be able to show good moral character, and therefore never become a citizen.
+Many of these offenses could also get you deported, so it's essential to review your case with an attorney before applying for US citizenship.

 Aggravated felonies include: drug trafficking, kidnapping, fraud crimes with loss over $10,000, crimes of violence or theft crimes with a sentence of one year or more, child pornography, and perjury or forgery offenses with a sentence of one year or more.
 Aggravated felonies will almost always lead DHS to file immigration charges against you and begin deportation proceedings.

 In assessing your good moral character, USCIS can also look at bad acts before the statutory period, if during the current 3 or 5 year period period you haven’t shown rehabilitation, or if the past bad acts somehow relate to the Applicant’s current moral character.
-That’s why our immigration law firm always submits evidence of our client’s good works, including proof of volunteer activity, charitable giving, alcohol and drug sobriety, and marriage reconciliation in domestic violence cases.
-This evidence really does help.
+Evidence of good works can really help here, including proof of volunteer activity, charitable giving, alcohol and drug sobriety, and marriage reconciliation in domestic violence cases.

-As I’ve said if you have any crimes or arrests on your record you must speak with an experienced immigration attorney.
-Applying for citizenship when you have a criminal record can lead to being placed in deportation proceedings.
+Applying for US citizenship when you have a criminal record can lead to deportation proceedings.
 That's why it's critical to have a lawyer advise you on the risks are so you can make an informed decision.
-With the right legal team however, you may have a real opportunity at getting your citizenship.
+However, you may still have an opportunity to get your citizenship.